-Gum disease in pets can cause serious health issues in later life.
+Poor oral health in pets can cause serious issues in later life.
 Here are 5 tips to help Pooch and Tiddles keep their teeth in tip top condition.

 Research has found that only 1 in every 16 dog owners and 1 in every 50 cat owners are brushing their pets’ teeth as frequently as vets recommend.

 It can be argued, with merit, that dogs and cats managed perfectly well over millennia – without the use of a tooth brush, but then again so did we.
 Just like us our pets are living longer and that longevity increases the likelihood for oral problems if we don’t keep their teeth and gums in good condition.

 If your dog or cat has reached the age of three and hasn’t had its teeth cleaned, then chances are it will already have developed gum disease (or periodontal disease) and left unchecked this could have serious health implication in later life.

 Your pets should have their teeth brushed daily if possible, however the research shows that only 6% of dogs and 2% of cats are receiving this care.
 Furthermore, almost half of all dogs and 8 out of ten cats have never had their teeth brushed at all.